brianhavk/Reproducibility/README.md

 # Reproducibility
-This repository is intended to make available the codes and information and data used in the articles and conferences presented.
+This repository is intended to make available the codes and data used in the articles and conferences presented.

 ## Digital Object Identifier (DOI)
 - DYNA 2022: https://doi.org/10.15446/dyna.v89n222.101826